LorisNanni/Advancing-Taxonomy-with-Machine-Learning-A-Hybrid-Ensemble-for-Species-and-Genus-Classification/README.md

 Python code is saved in Python.rar

 Dataset:
-The two new datasets here proposed, detailed in subsections 2.1 and 2.2, are available at: https://zenodo.org/records/14277812 the Beetle and the Fish datasets are available at: https://zenodo.org/records/14728702
+Badirli dataset is available here https://dataworks.indianapolis.iu.edu/handle/11243/41 The two new datasets here proposed, detailed in subsections 2.1 and 2.2, are available at: https://zenodo.org/records/14277812
+The Beetle and the Fish datasets are available at: https://zenodo.org/records/14728702